heitorchang/good-practice/postgresql.md

 # psql

-Connecting
+Connecting (default port is 5432, I am using 5433 to leave the default port available for SQL proxies)

-`psql -h localhost -p 5432 -U postgres -d database`
+`psql -h 127.0.0.1 -p 5433 -U postgres -d database`

-**Always use semicolons at the end of commands.**

 Help